Nanoscale Sciences Program Leading to the Doctor of Philosophy Degree

 4. Preliminary Oral Examination for completion of the Nanoscale Science Ph.D. degree:

 Normally, within 2 semesters of passing the preliminary written examination, students in the Nanoscale Science Ph.D. program must take and pass a preliminary oral examination relevant to a Nanoscale Science track.
 Successful completion of the preliminary oral examination is determined by a five-member oral examination committee.
-This committee consists of at least three members of the CNSE faculty (including the student's advisor who serves as chair) and at least one outside member (University at Albany faculty outside CNSE, or CNSE research partner).
+This committee consists of at least three members of the NSE faculty (including the student's advisor who serves as chair) and at least one outside member (faculty outside NSE, or NSE research partner).
 Upon passing this examination the student advances to candidacy for the Nanoscale Science Ph.D.

 5. Submission and successful defense of a formal Ph.D.
 Dissertation:

 Within one semester of passing the preliminary oral examination, the candidate must submit to his or her Ph.D. dissertation committee a proposal outlining an original Nanoscale Science research project constituting a Ph.D. dissertation topic.
 The candidate must describe the motivation and background for the dissertation; the critical milestones for completing relevant research tasks; and a statement of work outlining a specific research plan.
-The five-person Ph.D. dissertation committee consists of at least three members of the CNSE faculty (including the candidate's advisor) and at least one outside member (University at Albany faculty outside the CNSE, or a CNSE research partner).
+The five-person Ph.D. dissertation committee consists of at least three members of the NSE faculty (including the candidate's advisor) and at least one outside member (faculty outside the NSE, or a NSE research partner).

 Upon timely completion of the Ph.D. dissertation research project the candidate prepares a dissertation and submits the final draft to the dissertation committee.
 The committee ascertains the suitability of the draft and recommends amendments which the candidate must complete before the final defense is scheduled.
 Once approved by the committee, permission is granted for the candidate to present and defend his or her dissertation in a public seminar.